jephthah-orobia/unflare/docs/examples/hello-user.md

 This guide will walk you through the process of creating a simple “Hello, {user}!” site using Unflare, leveraging the power of Cloudflare’s worker.
 You can view the final result of this tutorial [here](https://example-hello-user.unflare.workers.dev/).

+## Prerequisites

+Before starting this tutorial, it’s important to have a solid understanding of several technologies and skills.
+Here’s what you need to know:

+- **HTML 5**: The standard markup language for creating web pages.
+- **CSS**: The style-sheet language used for describing the look and formatting of a document written in HTML.
+- **JavaScript**: A high-level, interpreted programming language that conforms to the ECMAScript specification.
+- **TypeScript**: An open-source language which builds on JavaScript by adding static type definitions.
+- **npm (Node Package Manager)**: An essential tool for any JavaScript developer, used for managing and sharing packages.

+Additionally, you should be comfortable with managing npm projects.
+This includes understanding the structure of `package.json`, installing dependencies, and running scripts.

+If you’re new to any of these topics, there are many resources available online where you can learn more about them.
+Once you’re comfortable with these technologies, you’ll be able to get the most out of this tutorial.

 ## Getting Started

 Before we dive in, make sure to familiarize yourself with how to initialize your serverless project.
 You can find more information about this [here](https://developers.cloudflare.com/workers/get-started/guide/).